jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 This meant the service was listening on port `8080`.

-> 📸 **Evidence 5 — HTTP server running**
+> 📸 **Screenshot 5 — HTTP Server Running**
+> `05-http-server.png`
-> Add a screenshot showing the Python HTTP server running on `192.168.56.101:8080`.
+> Shows the Python HTTP server running on `192.168.56.101:8080`.

 ---

-## 4. Testing Connectivity
+## 4. Testing Network Connectivity

-Before testing the firewall rule, I confirmed that the Windows host could communicate with the Kali VM.
+Before testing the firewall, I confirmed that the Windows host could communicate with the Kali VM.

-From Windows, I used:
+From Windows, I ran:

 ```text
 ping 192.168.56.101